-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living and the financial resources of the National Social Security Fund.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
 (The last adjustment was made in January 1998.)

-Old-age settlement: A lump sum equal to 1 month's wages for each year of insurance coverage.
+Old-age settlement: A lump sum is paid equal to 1 month's wages for each year of coverage.